SvenjaCSch/alpaca_telegram_chatbot/README.md

 1) Repetition (0 - -5)
 2) Spelling errors (0 - -5)

-We found it imporant to include error points, so the evaluation is more realistic.
-We decided on error points which are double weighted and error points that are single weightet.
-The double weightet errors underline the severness the errors have on the conversation.
-For a more natural behaviour it is important, that the chat does not complete the dialogue by itself, and spelling errors, for example, might throw the user as off as other errors.
+We decided to incorporate error points into our evaluation to enhance its realism.
+The approach involves both double-weighted and single-weighted error points.
+The double-weighted errors underline the severity of the errors in the conversation, while the single-weighted errors might be seen as more minor errors.
+The goal is a natural conversation flow, and in order to maintain it, it is important for the chatbot to, for example, not complete the chat by itself.
+On the other hand, a natural conversation flow might not be very much disturbed by, for example, a spelling error.

-Therefore, the highest score a conversation can reach is 30 points, with excellent performance and no errros.
+A conversation's highest score is 30 points, with excellent performance and no errors.

 ## Results
 Results of Scenario Bored: